rwxce/pb-toolkit/README.md

   * SQL SELECT usage analysis
   * Data table mappings
   * Project dependency metadata
+  * AICodebase folder (PowerBuilder + AI)

 * **Extensible Python post-processing**
   Includes a Python pipeline that can be easily extended with additional scripts.

 * **CLI-based interactive menu**
   Provides a console menu to run the full pipeline or individual steps.

+* **Creation of the AICodebase folder**
+  Creates an `AICodebase` folder for analyzing large-scale projects with tools like OpenCode, ZeroClaw, VSCode, and AI models.

 ---